-Colliery photographs from the collection of Bill Skevington.
+Colliery photograph from the collection of Bill Skevington.

 Two dates of closure are mentioned in this article: 1950 and 1961.
 Having spoken to someone recently I have managed to clear the matter up.
-In 1950 the colliery ceased to produce coal as a colliery with a workforce but the shaft(s) were kept open as a second means of egress (a way out) for Williamthorpe colliery nearby for access in an emergency upon a breakdown of plant or winders.
-The washery was kept open and on occasions Williamthorpe coal was wound out and washed at Grassmoor colliery.
+In August 1950 the colliery ceased to bring coal up the shaft(s) which were kept open as a second means of egress (a way out) for Williamthorpe colliery nearby for access in an emergency upon a breakdown of plant or winders.
+Coal was transported by conveyor belt to Williamthorpe pit bottom and wound up there.
+The washery was also kept open and on occasions Williamthorpe coal was wound out and washed at Grassmoor colliery.